Configuring HSRP

 • Hop limit set to 255

-An HSRP IPv6 group has a virtual MAC address that is derived from the HSRP group number and a virtual IPv6 link-local address that is derived, by default, from the HSRP virtual MAC address.
-The default virtual MAC address for an HSRP IPv6 group is always used to form the virtual IPv6 link-local address, regardless of the actual virtual MAC address used by the group.
+An HSRP IPv6 group is defined by a virtual MAC address derived from the HSRP group number and a virtual IPv6 link-local address, which is by default derived from the HSRP virtual MAC address.
+The default virtual MAC address is always used to form the virtual IPv6 link-local address, regardless of the actual virtual MAC address used by the group.

 Table 1.
 HSRP and IPv6 ND Addresses